sfarajli/farajli.net/posts/gentoo.md

 programming language that it is written in.
-I do agree that knowing those abstract details of a package is utterly useless for a typical end-user who is not a programmer but for a programmer those details are very important, since you get to know what build systems are faster what programming language compiles faster, builds better and sometimes you learn about things that didn't even know existed.
-You can build programs from source in other distros as well but gentoo makes it easier and forces you to do that and be honest, If you could install binary package in 10 seconds you wouldn't even bother compile it from the source.
+I do agree that knowing those abstract details of a package is utterly useless for a typical end-user who is not a programmer but for a programmer those details are very important, since you get to know what build systems are faster what programming language compiles faster, builds better and sometimes you get to learn some stuff that you didn't even know existed.
+You can build programs from source in other distros as well but gentoo makes it easier and forces you to do that and be honest, If you could install binary package in 10 seconds you wouldn't even bother waiting for it to compile for 20 minutes.

 ### You install less packages.
 In order to avoid compilation you tent to install less pieces of software